Want to see more posts from Meal Prep Week? Search for #MealPrepWeek or see a recap of all of the posts here.

 1 cup of edamame

 Mix all ingredients in a big bowl and portion into plastic freezer bags.
 To make portioning easier, weigh your bags or use a cup measure to make sure they are relatively equal (I generally just ballpark it.)
 When finished portioning, squeeze out as much air as possible from the bags, then seal and label them.
 Stack the bags on top of one another horizontally in your freezer so they freeze flat and take up less space.

 How to Cook and Eat

-- Sesame-ginger: In a bowl, combine 2 tablespoons low sodium soy sauce, 1 tsp each of finely-minced ginger and garlic, 1 tsp each sesame oil and rice wine vinegar, and 1 tsp sesame seeds
+- Sesame-ginger: Combine 2 tablespoons low sodium soy sauce, 1 tsp each of finely-minced ginger and garlic, 1 tsp each sesame oil and rice wine vinegar, and 1 tsp sesame seeds.

-- Sweet-heat: 2 tablespoons sweet chili sauce mixed with a squirt of Sriracha (or as much as you want, to your level of heat preference)
+- Sweet-heat: Combine sweet chili sauce and Sriracha (as much as you want, to your level of heat-to-sweet preference.)

-- Thai peanut sauce: My favorite for the soy chicken stir-fry.
-Ina Garten’s recipe is my go-to, with a few tweaks.
+- Thai peanut sauce: Ina Garten’s recipe (here, it’s used in her Asian-inspired noodle salad) is my go-to with a few tweaks.
 I like to freeze a big batch of this and thaw as needed.
-Ice cube trays are good for portioning and freezing sauce, too, and you can add a few cubes to the food while it is cooking to save time.